top of page

 Introduction

-Training in high-risk environments, combat, aeromedical evacuation, emergency medicine, special operations, and frontline EMS requires realistic, hands-on practice with real equipment, real decision-making pressure, and true-to-life environments.
+Training in high-risk environments, such as combat, aeromedical evacuation, emergency medicine, special operations, and frontline EMS, demands realistic, hands-on practice.
+This training requires real equipment, decision-making under pressure, and true-to-life environments.

-Until now, many organisations have adopted Virtual Reality (VR) simulation as an alternative to expensive live exercises.
-VR has its purpose and benefits, but its limitations are becoming increasingly apparent for medical training.
+Many organisations have turned to Virtual Reality (VR) simulation as a cost-effective alternative to expensive live exercises.
+While VR has its advantages, its limitations for medical training are becoming increasingly clear:

 • Low-fidelity visuals